Death Valley National Park California, USA Travel Guide

 Prices drop considerably during the hot summer months (June-September), offering a cost-saving opportunity.

-Standard online travel agencies are reliable for motels and hotels in gateway towns.
+Standard online travel agencies are reliable for motels and hotels in the access towns.

-Additional choices in towns like Pahrump or Ridgecrest.
+Additional choices in towns such as Pahrump or Ridgecrest.

 Requires significant daily driving (1-2 hours each way) to park attractions.

-Adds considerable travel time and fuel costs to your daily itinerary.
+Adds considerable journey duration and fuel costs to your daily itinerary.

 Luxury, historic, with a spring-fed pool, lush gardens, fine dining, spa, and tennis courts.
 A serene oasis.

-Mid-range, family-friendly with a golf course, large spring-fed pool, general store, gas, and several dining options.
+Mid-range, family-on good terms with a golf course, large spring-fed pool, general store, gas, and several dining options.
 Central location.

 Mid-range/Budget.
 Historic, rustic, near Mesquite Flat Sand Dunes.
 Pool, general store, saloon.
 A more affordable option.